FedeHuerta/simGastos/readme.md

 ## Features

+- **Exchange rates:** Shows the rates of the dollar, euro and the Brazilian real
 - **Add Expense:** Allows to register new expenses with a name, category, and amount.
 - **Modify Expense:** Facilitates the editing of existing expenses.
 - **Delete Expense:** Allows the removal of registered expenses.